16 Tips on How to Control Dust Mites, Pet Dander, Pollen at Home

 - Use portable air cleaners with HEPA filters in the bedroom.

 Some people that have pet allergies mistakenly believe if they just rid of the pet all will be fine and their allergy symptoms will go away.
 Wrong. it's going to take months to get rid of the dander, even after the animal is gone.
 Pet dander is light and sticks to everything including walls, ceilings, floors, furniture you and me.

-Just remember to be patient and you will eventually get your home just right.
+Just remember to be patient, getting control of your dust mite allergies takes some work, and you will eventually get your home just right.